DPorichis/job-execution-server/ReadMe.md

 ### Execution

-You can run the executables from the `bin` folder with their coresponding arguments:
+You can run the executables from the `bin` folder with their corresponding arguments:

 ```
 ./bin/jobExecutorServer <port> <buffersize> <threadpoolsize>